Auto Insurance Claim Advice

 There are a few things you can do to lessen the damage

-You did not have an attorney, you answered the questions, and you did not read these pages before you talked.
+You did not have an attorney at that time, you answered the questions, and you did not read these pages before you talked.
 It is too late now.
 I am kidding.
 Relax.

 There are ways around this.
 Sure, everything now will be damage control, and hopefully the damage is not too severe.
 However, you can always try to work around problems involving a bad recorded statement.